 3.2.1.
-Setting scientific and technological research tasks and building a research system regional air pollution control, with the "2 + 26" cities in Beijing-Tianjin-Hebei and surrounding areas as the research and treatment targets.
-Based on related research, a multidisciplinary scientific and technological research foundation platform was built and a complete research system for the Air Pollution Control Program was constructed.
+Setting scientific and technological research tasks and building a research system

+The overall objective of the research project was set by focusing on the most urgent scientific and technological problems in regional air pollution control, with the "2 + 26" cities in Beijing-Tianjin-Hebei and surrounding areas as the research and treatment targets.
+Based on related research, a multidisciplinary scientific and technological research foundation platform was built and a complete research system for the Air Pollution Program was constructed.
 A total of 28 topics were established within four major themes: the causes and sources of heavy atmospheric pollution, key industries and pollutant emission control technologies, comprehensive decision-making support for atmospheric pollution, and the effects of atmospheric pollution on people's health.
 Each research team signed a task letter written by the Prime Minister's Project Fund, specifying the content of the task, the time frame, and the assessment mechanism.